 The smallest milling tool our vendors stock by default is a 1/32” endmill (square and ball).
 This is just under 0.8mm in diameter, meaning the smallest fillet it can create is 0.4mm.

 Endmills come in lengths of standard multiples of their diameter, but there’s a limit to the obtainable length, due to tool vibration and chatter past a certain ratio.
-Material also plays a role here — it is much easier to cut a deep pocket into a plastic than into a harder material, such as steel.
-What this means for fillets is that they need to be a certain size, depending on how deep a cut is needed to make the feature on which they’re included.
-Fictiv’s max depth of cuts are as follows:
+Material also plays a role here — it’s much easier to cut a deep pocket into a plastic or aluminum than into a harder material, such as steel.
+What this means is that fillets need to be a certain size, depending on how deep a cut is required to make the feature.
+Fictiv’s max depth of cut are as follows:

 Overall, we recommend sticking to 3-5X tool diameter max, to the avoid sticker shock caused by excessive machine time.